StephenHubbard/wordcloud-mini/README.md

 ### Instructions

 * Turn our componentDidMount function into an asynchronous function using async and await.
 We do this to ensure the function getWords() only fires after state is properly set.
-* Display and set up our <WordCloud /> inside of return() section of our component using proper d3 syntax (https://www.npmjs.com/package/react-d3-cloud)
+* Display and set up our <WordCloud /> inside of the return() section of our component using proper d3 syntax (https://www.npmjs.com/package/react-d3-cloud)
 * Our <WordCloud /> will take in four props that comes with the package.
-1) data = which will be equal to our data set we want to display.
+1) data = Will be equal to our data set we want to display.
 2) fontSizeMapper = Maps over each element of data to a selected font size in pixels.
 3) rotate = Rotates each word up to a certain degree.
-3) padding = padding given to each word to reduce the amount of clutter we choose in pixels.
+3) padding = Padding given to each word to reduce the amount of clutter we choose in pixels.
 * Create our variables fontSizeMapper and rotate inside the render section of our component, so that <WordCloud /> can access them propertly.